veo-labs/openveo-portal/docs/developers/compilation.md

 OpenVeo Portal is written using AngularJS and SASS / Compass.
 SASS files need to be compiled to generate the CSS and JavaScript files can be minified and aggregated for better performance.
 Front office and back office are two different applications and are not compiled the same way.

+# Compile OpenVeo portal

+You can compile the whole OpenVeo Portal (front office client and back office client) using:

+    npm run build

-# Compile front office
+# Compile only front office

-## Compiling SASS files

 You can compile the SASS files of the front office using the following command:

-    grunt compass:dist
+    npm run build:front-office-client

-Or you can watch SASS files changes using the following command:
+You can also automatically compile SASS files of the front office on changes using:

-    grunt

-## Compiling JavaScript files

-You'll probably want to compile AngularJS files, in production, for better performance.
-You can do it using:

-    grunt dist
+    npm run watch:front-office-client

-# Compile back office
+# Compile only back office

-## Compiling SASS files and JavaScript files

-You can compile the back office SASS files and JavaScript files using the following command:
+You can compile the back office client using the following command:

-    grunt build-admin
+    npm run build:back-office-client

+To compile the back office client with source maps:

+    npm run build:back-office-client -- --with-source-maps

 It will generate source maps for both SASS files and JavaScript files.

-You can compile the back office without source maps using the following command (for production):
+You can also compile automatically the back office client on changes using:

-    grunt build-admin --production

-If you want the back office to be automatically compiled when a SASS file or a JavaScript file is changed use the following command:

-    grunt watch:admin
+    npm run watch:back-office-client